Meet the HometownPlus team

 Brian joined the Hometown Plus team at the end of 2016, since when he has been responsible for packaging the firm’s services into an integrated service offering encompassing both commercial and community objectives.

 Kate Ramsey MSc, BSc (Hons), Dipl.
-CSE - Associate Consultant
+CSE - Senior Consultant

 Kate grew up in Manchester and hated it.
 She studied and worked in Nottingham, Oxford, Glasgow, France, and Dubai.
 She now lives back in Manchester and loves it.